FAQ (Frequently Asked Questions)

 Q: That sounds dangerous, is circus arts safe?

 A: Yes.
 Circus Arts is statistically safer than any other physical activities.
 We make safety our priority.
-While the occasional bump, bruise, stratch will happen (and are even normal!), almost all of the real injuries that happen, happens while doing very basic movement and could happen at home.
+While the occasional bump, bruise, blister, scratch will happen (and are even normal!), almost all of the real injuries that happen, happen while doing very basic movement and could happen at home.
 Atlantic Cirque has been opened since 2002 and the number of injuries we've had can be counted on one hand.
 It looks dangerous because we spend a lot of time making it look that way.
 If it didn't look dangerous, it wouldn't be much fun to watch!

 Q: How many students do you take per class?